yaroshenkonikita/CPP-SmartCalc/README.md

 - Classes must be implemented within the `s21` namespace
 - Prepare full coverage of expression calculation modules with unit-tests using the GTest library
 - The program must be built with Makefile which contains standard set of targets for GNU-programs: all, install, uninstall, clean, dvi, dist, tests.
 Installation directory could be arbitrary
-- GUI implementation, based on any GUI library with API for C++17: Qt, SFML, GTK+, Nanogui, Nngui, etc.
+- GUI implementation, based on any GUI library with API for C++17:
+  * For Linux: GTK+, CEF, Qt, JUCE
+  * For Mac: GTK+, CEF, Qt, JUCE, SFML, Nanogui, Nngui
 - The program must be implemented using the MVC pattern, and also:
    - there should be no business logic code in the view code
    - there should be no interface code in the controller and the model